morganwallace/NLP_classification_project/README.md

 The ".p" files each contain a dictionary with the sentence as key, and the value being another dictionary with attributes as key and sentiment score as the value.

+**For some reason my git email was Jim Blomo's - that's why the commits were coming from him.
+I changed it to mine.
+So do not be confused if you see that in the commit logs.